-High school…it’s a word that strikes fear and anxiety in many homeschool moms.
-Most find themselves asking questions such as
+High school…it’s a word that strikes fear and anxiety in many homeschool parents.
+Most find themselves asking questions such as:

 - How will I teach my high schooler advanced math and science?